YanzhaoW/nvimconfig/README.md

 echo "export PATH=\"/u/land/software/neovim/bin:$PATH\"" >> $HOME/.bashrc
 ```

-If you want to know whether you have done correctly, please use:
+If you want to know whether you have done it correctly, please use:
 ```sh
 nvim
 ```